Bond-Protocol/dapp/apps/dapp/README.md

 yarn test:open # Open browser mode -- useful for development
 ```

-> [!WARNING]
-> Tests still need the [caching API](https://github.com/Bond-Protocol/api) to be running in order to work, this should be deprecated in a near future

 ### New Chain Deployment Setup

 - Add addresses to `packages/contract-library/.../address-provider.tsx`